“Are you okay?”

 quietly, observant near the dance floor in figurative retirement.

-If I danced, I would’ve
+If I danced, I

-watched and scrutinized, and as the tallest person on the dance floor, I’m
+be watched and scrutinized, and as the tallest person on the dance floor, I’m

 almost guaranteed to attract more attention that I can ignore.
 However, being a